System Design Space

 2004

-Rails appears inside 37signals
+Rails emerges inside 37signals

 2005

-Rails 1.0 and rapid adoption
+Rails 1.0 and rapid community growth

 2010

-Rails 3 and mature architecture
+Rails 3 and architecture maturity

 2016

-Rails 5: API mode and Action Cable
+Rails 5, API mode, and Action Cable

 2021